jirutka/spring-rest-exception-handler/README.md

 `withDefaultHandlers` to false.

+### Exception logging

+Exceptions handled with status code 5×× are logged on ERROR level (incl. stack trace), other exceptions are logged on INFO level without a stack trace, or on DEBUG level with a stack trace if enabled.
+The logger name is `cz.jirutka.spring.web.servlet.exhandler.handlers.RestExceptionHandler` and a Marker is set to the exception’s full qualified name.

 ### Why is 404 bypassing exception handler?

 When the [DispatcherServlet] is unable to determine a corresponding handler for an incoming HTTP request, it sends 404